AdmiralTryhard/SOTNArchipelago/README.md

 Archipelago setup can be found at Archipelago's link above.

 There is another implementation of this that will most likely be added to AP.
 Go check out [this](https://github.com/fdelduque/Archipelago/releases) implementation
+This repo is just for my own experience and fun, as this is how I would do SOTN instead of having big patch files

+## Contributing

+This setup was more done for my own fun.
+If you want to improve AP implementation, go help the above implementation.
+If you like this implementation more, there are some things that could be added and double-checked.

+### TODO

+add in locations or items.
+See worlds/sotn/(either locations or items) then data/lua/connector.sotn to add more into there double check item IDs do not overlap with other games implement logic that goes beyond the vanilla game.
+IE some people can fly with claymores.
+I am bad at the game, so check out the speedrunners of SOTN to learn more.
+Shop randomizer could be added (for now the jewel of open is still there and purchasing it won't work) music shuffle more ideas can be inspired by [this](https://github.com/3snowp7im/SotN-Randomizer) as that was the original want for this.